javascript-tutorial/en.javascript.info/5-network/02-formdata/article.md

 [FormData](https://xhr.spec.whatwg.org/#interface-formdata) objects are used to capture HTML form and submit it using `fetch` or another network method.

-We can either create `new FormData(form)` from an HTML form, or create a object without a form at all, and then append fields with methods:
+We can either create `new FormData(form)` from an HTML form, or create an object without a form at all, and then append fields with methods:

 - `formData.append(name, value)`
 - `formData.append(name, blob, fileName)`